bugraker/echelon-html/README.md

 ## Echelon - HTML

+ The Echelon - HTML web tool is
  * Displays an specified image within a MIL-STD-2525B or MIL-STD-2525C type frame.
 Allows for
  * the specification of Echelon, Affiliation, "MIL-STD-2525" type, Size, or Symbol ID Code (sidc) via
  * URL arguments.
 Please see "Usage" below.

-## Configuration
+## Install & Configuration

-None
+The Echelon-HTML tool is a web package   designed to be installed on your web server.
+It was built using the PHP framework: Laravel.
+The root is located a ./echelon-html/public.

+- Prerequisites:

+You will need to have a web server with the following installed:
+ * The Echelon - HTML software
+ * a web (httpd) server to install the software on.
+ * PHP version 5.6
+ * The PHP package manager, Composer

+- Installation

+  * Download/clone the tool in your chosen directory.
+  * In a terminal, cd to the echelon-html directory and run: composer install

+       Composer will read the composer.lock & composer.json files and will download and install all required software.

+  * In, your httpd server, configure it to serve out the public directory of the Echelon - HTML package. web_directory/echelon-html/public

 ## Usage

-Navigate to the webpage.
+Navigate to the web page.
 A default SFGP----------- symbol is displayed on a white 100x100 square.
 Screen cap the square and save.
 Use the overrides to alter the end result.

 Available URL Arguments: